TechnicPack/solder/README.md

 ### Step 1

-> To run this project, you must have PHP 7 installed as a prerequisite.
+> To run this project, you must have PHP 7, composer and npm installed as a prerequisites.

 Begin by cloning this repository to your machine, and installing all dependencies.